 ACC levies fund claims for injuries suffered by all New Zealanders.

-As a small business owner, you’ll pay an ACC Work levy every year.
+If you’re self-employed or a small business owner, you’ll pay an ACC Work levy every year.
 It’s used to fund ACC claims for work-related injuries.
 You’re also responsible for deducting your employees’ ACC Earners’ levy from their wages.
 This is used to fund non-work related injuries.

 PAYE (pay as you earn) is tax deducted from your employees' wages or salary.
 PAYE is deducted before you pay your employees, and you pay it to Inland Revenue on their behalf each month.